 Innovation in Philanthropy

-With more than 1.5 million registered charities in the U.S. alone (double the number a decade ago), philanthropy professionals with an advanced degree are highly sought after to lead the nation’s most prestigious organizations.
+With more than 1.5 million registered charities in the U.S. alone,1 philanthropy professionals with an advanced degree are in high demand to lead nonprofit and charitable organizations.

-The Philanthropy and Development Program at Saint Mary's University of Minnesota remains one of the most unique and innovative master’s programs in the country.
-The program is designed for experienced philanthropy professionals who, shaped by their ethical values, embrace the opportunity to become agents of change.
+The M.A in Philanthropy and Development program at Saint Mary's is a unique and innovative master’s program — providing an impactful, transformative educational experience.
+The program is designed for experienced development professionals who, shaped by their ethical values, embrace the opportunity to become catalytic agents of change.
 As a graduate, you’ll become a part of a vast alumni network that includes some of the industry's leading experts in the field of philanthropy and development.

 Saint Mary’s is pleased to offer four scholarship opportunities available only to students studying in the M.A. in Philanthropy and Development program.